Elementary English Teacher of the Year

 - provides service to the profession at the local, state, or national level through leadership, presentations, or publications.

 The nominator is responsible for submitting the honoree’s resume and letters of support from at least TWO different constituencies — principal, supervisor, chairperson, peer, parent or student — about contributions in the classroom and excellent practices exhibited by the recipient.

 Nominees may be recommended by colleagues from the local school district or a member of MCTE.
 Before submitting a nomination, please check the requirements for the award.

 Recipients will be recognized at the MCTE annual fall conference.

-Nominate a colleague today for MCTE’s 2020 Elementary English Teacher of the Year!
+Click here to nominate a colleague today for the Elementary Teacher of the Year Award.

 The MCTE introduced the Elementary English Teacher of the Year Award in 2012.
 Below are all past honorees.